 Keep hydrated – no matter what you are doing nor the season!

-Know your abilities – if you are hiking, walking, running, trail running, or biking a certain distance or time period consider that it will take you that long to get back.
+Know your abilities – if you are hiking, walking, running, trail running, XC skiing, snowshoeing or biking a certain distance or time period consider that it will take you that same amount of time to get back.

 Let others know where you are going, especially if traveling alone or to remote areas.